 The first step in determining how to fulfill a provisioning request using existing software components is to characterize the unique capabilities of the requesting mobile device.
 After these capabilities are known, compatible components can be selected and reused in a product variant.
 Below, we present three different architectures for dynamically discovering device capabilities and mapping them to product-line models.
 These architectures can be used to help address Challenge 1 of Section 3, which is that no clear architectures have been developed for integrating an automated variant selector and an over-the-air provisioning server.
-Each architecture provides a differing level of device information that can be leveraged to select a product-line variant.
-We also evaluate each architecture in terms of Challenge 2 (incomplete device information) since different architectures provide more complete device information than others.

 Over-the-air provisioning is typically initiated by a mobile user dialing a specified mobile number or sending an HTTP request to a provisioning server.
 In most scenarios, the provisioning request includes an identifier that the server uses to determine the type of device issuing the provisioning request and the requesting device's capabilities.
 The capabilities of the device are used to help determine what components are compatible with the device and should be used to assemble a variant to fulfill the request.
-The highlevel architecture for issuing a provisioning request and deriving a variant for a mobile device with Scatter is shown in Figure 12.
+The highlevel architecture for issuing a provisioning request and deriving a variant for a mobile device with Scatter is shown in

+Figure 12.

 Once a mobile device has initiated a provisioning request, the device's functional properties (such as optional Java libraries that are installed) and non-functional properties (such as JVMConfiguration, Memory, and CabinClass2) must be obtained and mapped to the target infrastructure model of the product-line.
 In our experience, we found that device capabilities can be returned as a set of name/value pairs.

 Each reusable component can have an expression associated with it based on these name/value pairs that determines if it can be reused in a particular device.
-For example, after a set of device capabilities is collected, the JSR 135 feature (Figure 9) can be enabled or disabled based on whether or not the JSR 135 feature is disabled, the TextAndImagesUI component will not be considered for reuse.
+For example, after a set of device capabilities is collected, the JSR 135 feature (Figure 9) can be enabled or disabled based on whether or not the JSR135 device capability variable is equal to true.
+If the JSR 135 feature is disabled, the TextAndImagesUI component will not be considered for reuse.

 The values for these variables are typically determined using either a push or pull architecture.
-With a pull architecture the device sends its unique identifier and the provisioning server queries either a device description repository [39, 24] (a database of device identifiers and their associated capabilities) or the device itself for the capabilities of the device.
+With a pull architecture the device sends its unique identifier and the provisioning server queries either a device description repository [41, 24] (a database of device identifiers and their associated capabilities) or the device itself for the capabilities of the device.
 A push model may also be used where the mobile device sends its device type information and capabilities to the server as part of its provisioning request.
 For example, if a user is presented with a set of HTML links to variants for a Java MIDP 1.0/CLDC 1.0 phone or an MIDP 2.0/CLDC 1.1 phone, when the user clicks on a specific link, the device is sending a request that is pushing the needed device capability information.